 Copenhagen Malmo Port (abbrev CMP) is a major turnaround cruise port in Northern Europe and among the most popular departure ports for Baltic Sea itineraries.
 Among those are the round-trips to Norwegian Fjords (along the Norway's western coastline) and to Scandinavia and Russia (visiting ports in Norway, Sweden, Germany, Netherlands, Finland, Estonia, Russia).
-Cruises leaving out of Copenhagen comprise 45% of the ship calls.
+Cruises leaving out of Copenhagen comprise ~45% of the ship calls.
 Copenhagen is also a significant port of call on Christmas cruises leaving from UK ports.

 In April 2017, the Swedish Maritime Administration gave its permission to Copenhagen Malmo Port to receive large-sized cruise vessels in port Malmo.
 There was a previous constraint on cruise liners visiting Malmo that limited the port calls to ships with LOA length not exceeding 240 m (787 ft).
 In fall 2016, were carried out extensive simulations in Gothenburg Sweden in order to ascertain whether it's possible port Malmo to handle larger-sized vessels.

 Simulations were conducted over several days with different types of vessels in different weather conditions and wind forces.
 A total of 18 berthings (dockings) were performed.
 The conclusion was that it is possible ships to maneuver in the cruise port at max speed 3 kn (5,6 kph / 3,5 mph) and side winds up to 36 kph (22 mph) without any pilot boat assistance.
 However, there is a wind speed restriction during maiden ship visits - 29 kph (18 mph).
 The newly allowed max LOA length for cruise ships in Port Malmo is 300 m (985 ft).